ZuhRa-HashiMi/Final_back-end/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

- Thanks to the Microverse and the author of this API
+I would like to thank Microverse for the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>